belgaard/Leantest/Introduction.md

 Funnily enough, it turned out that using our Builder pattern and following our guiding principles, our tests not only became more easy to maintain, but it was also much easier to reason about functional coverage.
 What started as a *better way of unit testing* for developers, was now what testers call *real tests*.
 In fact, the gap between developers and (automation) testers has been reduced significantly, which is a very important outcome.

-We get all of that, and still we have fast and 100% deterministic test, as we would expect for unit tests.
+We get all of that, and still we have fast and 100% deterministic tests, as we would expect for unit tests.

 At the time of writing, we write such tests at *all levels*, ranging from tests which are similar to traditional unit tests, middle-ground tests which cover e.g. database stored procedures, and all the way to full-fledged system integration tests.
 All of these with a consistent syntax and design of test code and mocks.